pekwm/pekwm/doc/autoproperties.md

 the harbour.
 As with TitleRules and DecorRules, there is it's own separate section for this purpose called Harbour.
 Position is a signed int and order goes: "1 2 3 0 0 0 -3 -2 -1", and so on.
 That looked cryptic.
-Worry not.
+Not to worry.
 Basically, a Position number of 0 means the application will be placed in the middle.
 If the number is positive, the application will be placed before the zero-positioned applications.
 If the number is negative, the applications will be placed after the zero-position ones.
 So the positive numbered show up first in your harbour, then the zero numbered, and after the zeros come the negatively numbered applications.
-I hope that is clear, the next part is tricky.
+I hope this is clear, as the next part is tricky.

 The larger the value of the base number the